and Blind Ferret Entertainment animation studio. It borrows from classic D&D conventions and

 - Power Crystal: Which he occasionally uses as a limited Soul Jar.

-- Powered by a Forsaken Child: His powers are fueled by the ashes of innocent people he kills.
+- Powered by a Forsaken Child: His powers are fuelled by the ashes of the innocent people he kills.
+But as this increasingly becomes a case of Necessarily Evil rather than For the Evulz, he eventually comes to sacrifice animals instead.

 - Power Source: It seems to be a corpse.